hugoperez3i/RemoteControlHumanoidRobot/docs/demos/UE5 Module Showcase.md

 ## Support Data Structures

-In order to increase the compatibility and make the usage of the RCS module on the Blueprint system, it incorporates the `#!Cpp struct FServoInfo`, which combines the `#!Cpp uint8 servoId` and `#!Cpp uint8 servoPosition` information into a simple, Blueprint compatible data structure.
+In order to increase the compatibility and make the usage of the RCS module possible on the Blueprint system, it incorporates the `#!Cpp struct FServoInfo`, which combines the `#!Cpp uint8 servoId` and `#!Cpp uint8 servoPosition` information into a simple, Blueprint compatible data structure.

 ![UE5 Blueprint with RCS FServoInfo struct](../assets/RCS%20FServoInfo.png)